Snow-Gremlin/Blackboard/Blackboard/Parser/README.md

   - `enum{1, 2, 3} S2;`
   - `enum{apple, banana, orange} S3;`
 - *Sets*: Unique collection which can be added to or removed from.
 Sets stay sourced.
   Add and remove are kicked off by triggers.
-The set can be of type integers, floats, bool, or enum.
+The set can be of type integers, doubles, bool, or enum.
   Additionally they may have max, min, average, sum, product, etc.
 - *List*: Are like sets but not sorted and allow more than one duplicate.
   They have push, pop, queue, dequeue, get index, set index, sort, max, min, average, sum, product, etc.